mondaycom/vibe/README.md

 - [@vibe/codemod](packages/codemod/README.md): Codemods and CLI tools
 - [monday-ui-style](packages/style/README.md): Styling foundations (included in @vibe/core)
 - [vibe-storybook-components](packages/storybook-blocks/README.md): Vibe Storybook Blocks
+- [storybook-addon-playground](https://github.com/mondaycom/storybook-addon-playground/): A Component Playground Addon for Storybook

 ## Older Versions

-Vibe 2 (`monday-ui-react-core`) will no longer receive new features or enhancements but will continue to receive critical bug fixes as needed.
+Vibe 2 ([`monday-ui-react-core`](https://www.npmjs.com/package/monday-ui-react-core)) will no longer receive new features or enhancements but will continue to receive critical bug fixes as needed.
 We highly recommend following the [migration guide](http://vibe.monday.com/?path=/docs/migration-guide--docs) to upgrade to the actively maintained Vibe 3, which includes the latest improvements, new components, and ongoing support.

 ## Contributing

 We welcome and encourage every contributor!
-Please read our [Contribution Guide](packages/core/CONTRIBUTING.md).
+Please read our [Contribution Guide](http://vibe.monday.com/?path=/docs/contributing--docs).

 ## Suggestions